 - Sometimes it doesn’t always work out with a client and you need to fire them.

-Not everybody has all these qualities, and if you don’t then you should seriously consider whether being a Virtual Assistant is right for you.
+Not everybody has these qualities, and if you don’t then you should seriously consider whether being a Virtual Assistant is right for you.

 If you want to be a VA because you think it’ll be an easy life and easy money then you’re in for a shock because the reality is very different.
 It’s a brilliant life once you’ve nailed it but there can be a steep learning curve at first.

-I actually used to write a lot of CVs for Freelancers who want to return to full-time employment.
+I actually used to write a lot of CVs for freelancers who want to return to full-time employment.
 Their reasons included: they miss having company or people to bounce ideas off, they need a regular set income, they’re sick of having to find new business, they’re tired of juggling multiple clients and they don’t like that the buck stops with them.

 So think hard about these things.

-Running your own business is really hard work and it’s not for everyone, but if you not only have these qualities but can actually deliver them, you’ll be well on your way to being a fantastic, stand-out Virtual Assistant who does our industry proud.
+Running your own business is really hard work and it’s not for everyone, but if you not only have these qualities and can actually deliver them, you’ll be well on your way to being a fantastic, stand-out Virtual Assistant who does our industry proud.